peterbud/nuxt-aegis/docs/api/types.md

 ## Importing Types

-All types are available from the `#build/nuxt-aegis` module:
+All types are available from the `#nuxt-aegis` module:

 ```typescript
 import type {